Hockey Canada: Ducharme has no information on alleged rape

 • Read also: Wright and Slafkovsky, friendship despite competition

-“In the weeks after, I was called by the investigators that Hockey Canada had hired and they asked me if I knew anything, I had seen anything or heard anything, but there was nothing. my side who could tell me that something had happened, mentioned Ducharme, met Wednesday by the media, on the occasion of his golf classic in Joliette.
+“In the weeks following, I was called by the investigators that Hockey Canada had hired and they asked me if I knew anything, I had seen anything or heard anything, but there was nothing. my side who might tell me that something had happened, mentioned Ducharme, met Wednesday by the media, on the occasion of his golf classic in Joliette.
 I had no information.
 I was there at the gala, but no other information beyond that.

 “It’s rare that we go out with the players.”